Programs & Services to Members

 From an international perspective the RAIC monitors organizations such as APEC and WTO for developments affecting trade in architectural services.
-RAIC also maintains working relationships with various international groups, such as: (these should all be linked to their web sites)
+RAIC also maintains working relationships with various international groups, such as:

 The RAIC Foundation was established in 1964 as a charitable organization to receive tax-exempt financial contributions from RAIC members and the public.